sbcc-cs105/EX00-LazyGrader/README.md

 Everybody has already been given an account with a default password.
-In order to start this assignment, go to [http://www.vc-computerscience.club:8080](http://www.vc-computerscience.club:8080){:target="_blank"}.
+In order to start this assignment, go to [http://www.vc-computerscience.club:8081](http://www.vc-computerscience.club:8081){:target="_blank"}.
 There you should be greeted by a login similar to the following screenshot:

 ![Image of login screen](login.png)

-Your username is your MyVCCCD email address.
-If you don't know it, log into the VCCCD website and find it.
+Your username is your pipeline email address.
+If you don't know it, log into the pipeline website and find it.
 Your password is your 900 student number, without the 900.
 This number starts with 900 and is 9 digits long.
 For now, login using this default password.